vksubramanian73/ccnl/README.md

-# CCNL
+# Gridworld Task RL
-This repository contains all the code that I have written for my research in the CCNL lab.
+This repository contains the code used to train the agent to navigate a novel gridworld task using reinforcement learning techniques.